 Movement is usually caused by soil shrinkage and soil expansion due to inconsistent moisture levels and fluctuating temperatures.
 As a result, cracks form throughout the home’s structure which includes the walls, floors, and ceiling.
-If you suspect foundation problems, look for other signs of foundation issues such as cracked slab, gaps between windows or doors and wall, foundation settlement, water seepage, floor cracks, wall cracks, sticking doors and window, or sloping floors.
+If you suspect foundation problems, look for other signs of foundation issues such as cracked slabs, gaps between windows or doors and walls, foundation settlement, water seepage, floor cracks, wall cracks, sticking doors and windows, or sloping floors.

 Ceiling cracks created by aging homes usually are small, hairline cracks with a spiderweb pattern.
 They are located towards the edge of the ceiling.
 However, cracks created by settling foundations produce different symptoms.
 Look for the following issues to determine if your ceiling cracks are a serious threat:

 - Vertical Cracks: Cracks that run across the ceiling, then continue down the wall in the same direction are a big concern.
 Studs in the wall may be weak or the home may be settling.
 Our experts can examine the size of the crack to determine if it was created by hydrostatic pressure.

 - Large Cracks: Large cracks that are wider than 1/16 inches are a sign of foundation failure and should be inspected by our professionals.

 - The Location of the Crack: The location of your cracks determines if they pose a serious issue.
 Wide, long cracks that form toward the center of the ceiling or near load-bearing walls indicate foundation failure.